 If you would like any assistance drafting your inquiries, or would like us to look over your letters before you send them, please don’t hesitate to ask the event advisors in Student Programs.

 Now you’ll need to match all of this info up against your goals and budget one more time.
 Can you proceed?
 Do you need to re-negotiate any details?
 It’s ok to go back to an artist and explain your limitations and ask if they are willing to work around them (e.g. less money, no available housing, no available drum kit, etc).
 As long as you communicate respectfully, they will be able to answer yes or no depending upon their needs.
 If you get a ‘no’ move on to your groups next choice.
 If you get a ‘yes’ from the artist and your team - move on to contracting the presenter.
 Rememebr these should be team decisions!

 When contracting your performer(s), you will communicate all the details in writing and get college contracts and w-9’s completed.
 This serves several purposes, and contracts must be co-signed by a professional MHC staff member.
 Your contracts assure both parties of the details that you have agreed to, and hold you both accountable for fulfilling them.
 They also provide the mechanism our college requires for payment to a performer, but even when an artist has donated their services any you will not be paying them any funds, a contract is still necessary to codify your agreements, and protect both parties.
 If an artist asks to use their own contract, you will need to have it reviewed by the Office of Student Programs ahead of time, and we will assist in binding our terms to their contract.

 Blank contracts, W-9s, and instructions (print and electronic) are available from Student Programs.

-Feel free to email Student Programs Assistant Director, Kris Bergbom, with questions or to set up an appointment to discuss your presenter plan.
+Feel free to email Student Programs Director, Kris Bergbom, with questions or to set up an appointment to discuss your presenter plan.